-- The code page specified with the DEFAULT_ISQL_ENCODING option (if this option is set) - The code page specified with the -codepage option when Interactive SQL was started - The default code page for the computer Interactive SQL is running on
+- The code page specified with the DEFAULT_ISQL_ENCODING option (if this option is set) - The default code page for the computer Interactive SQL is running on

 Side Effects

 • In Interactive SQL, the Results tab displays only the results of the current query.
 All previous query results are replaced with the current query results.